Road Map for Graduate Study: A Guide for Prospective Graduate Students

 1. Don’t take it personally

 This is so much easier to say than to do.
-No one likes to be told they have been put on a waiting list.
+No one likes to being placed on the waiting list.
 Most likely, this means that while you have some very strong credentials, you were not considered to be as competitive as those being offered admission.
 However, the good news is that you were not denied.
 There is still a chance, and from my experience, in most cases, a very good chance you will be admitted.

 2. Don’t assume you are going to be denied